-- Acting in goodwill toward other GRCA member camps
+- Acting in goodwill toward other GRCA member organizations

-- Seeking or maintaining not-for-profit, nonprofit, or equivalent status (unless there is a specific and compelling reason why you cannot or do not want to seek status for your particular camp)
+- Seeking or maintaining not-for-profit, nonprofit, or equivalent status (unless there is a specific and compelling reason why you cannot or do not want to seek status for your particular organization)

-- Act in accordance with the GRCA Mission and Values when encountering the media, and speak on the part of your individual camp and not the GRCA
+- Act in accordance with the GRCA Mission and Values when encountering the media, and speak on the part of your individual organization and not the GRCA